Luoxd1996/nnMIL/README.md

 # nnMIL: No-New Multiple Instance Learning

-A generalist multiple instance learning framework for computational pathology.
+nnMIL: A simple yet generalizable multiple instance learning framework for computational pathology

 - **Don’t reinvent complex MIL architectures** optimizing the training strategy is all we need
 - **Unified pipeline** for classification, regression, and survival MIL tasks